ankane/strong_migrations/README.md

 #### Bad

-Adding a column with a non-null default causes the entire table to be rewritten.
+Adding a column with a non-null default to an existing table causes the entire table to be rewritten.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[5.2]